connext/documentation/docs/developers/sdk/sdk-quickstart.md

 [Tracking an xcall](../xcall-status)

-After the DestinationTransfer shows up on the Goerli side, the freshly transferred tokens should show up in the destination wallet.
+After the DestinationTransfer shows up on the Optimism-Goerli side, the freshly transferred tokens should show up in the destination wallet.

 ---